AltropInc/alt/doc/script/Routine.md

 ```
 specifies a routine that takes the input of an integer stream, calculates the sum of the integer stream , and returns the sum as its output.
 The input is given in a pair of parentheses as in `(x: int...)`.
 The output type, if any, is given after the colon following the input.
 The sequence of actions is given by a code block which is a set of statements placed in a pair of curly brackets.

-The way to create executable objects (routines) from a routine type is determined by the kinds of routine types.
+A `routine call` is the process to create executable objects (routines) from a routine type.
+The way to do this is determined by the kinds of routine types.
 There are two kinds of routine types: `construction routine type` and `function routine type`.
 A routine type, whether it is a function routine type or a construction routine type, is always specified within a class.
 The class is the `enclosing class` of the routine type.
 Routine types specified in the class constitutes the behavior of the class as well the behavior of objects created from the class.
 A construction routine type tells how the object or class is initialized, and a function routine type tells what the function of the object of the class can perform.

-## Construction Routine Type
+## Construction Routine Type and Constructor Call

 A construction routine type is a routine type prefixed with the keyword `ctor`.
+It is also referered as [constructor](Constructor.md).
 For example, a construction routine type in a `Point` class can be
 ```altscript
 class Point
 {
     ctor (x, y: double) { /* initialize x and y coordinates of the point using the input x and y */ }
 }
 ```
 A construction routine is instantiated from the construction routine type to initialize x and y coordinates of the point using the input x and y.
 This instantiation process is referred to as `constructor call`.
-The expression of a constructor call is the enclosing class name followed by a set of actual input values:
+The expression of a constructor call uses the enclosing class name followed by a set of actual input values:
 ```altscript
 Point(0,0)
 ```
 This creates a construction routine that initialize x and y coordinates of a `Point` object using the provided input (0,0).
 Since a construction routine type always returns the initialized object as its output, the construction routine type does not have the output type in its specification.

+See [Constructor](Constructor.md) for more description.

-## Function Routine Type
+## Function Routine Type and Function Call

 A function routine accomplishes a specific task by using input data, processing it, and returns a result in the output type as specified.
-A construction routine type is a routine type prefixed with the keyword `fn`.
+A function routine type is a routine type prefixed with the keyword `fn`.
+It is also referered as [functor](Functor.md).
 Consider a function class Σ:
 ```altscript
 class Σ
 {
     fn (x: int...): int { sum:=0; foreach(e in x) sum+=e; sum }
 }
 ```
-A function routine is instantiated from the function routine type toto perform the task described in the unction routine type.
+A function routine is instantiated from the function routine type to perform the task described in the unction routine type.
 This instantiation process is referred to as `function call`.
-The expression of a function call is the object of the enclosing class followed by a set of actual input values:
+The expression of a function call uses the object of the enclosing class followed by a set of actual input values:
 ```altscript
 Σ()(1,2,3,4)
 ```
 where `Σ()` is a constructor call to to generate an object of Σ and the Σ object is used to create a function routine that takes the input (1,2,3,4) and calculate the sum of the integers in the input.
 The expression `Σ()(1,2,3,4)` returns a value 10.

-If the enclosing class of a function routine type is a subclass of `functional` and the enclosing class has no construction routine type or has a default construction routine type that can be called implicitly, the functional call can use the class name directly:
+See [Functor](Functor.md) for more description.

+## Function Call Using Class Name

+In some cases, a function call can use the class name directly.

+One case is when the enclosing class is an [immaterial class](ImmaterialClass.md).
+An immaterial class defines only function routine types and meta members.
+It has no data/value, class members, or constructors defined in object scope.
+Therefore  we do not need to create an object of the class to perform the function call.
+For instance:
 ```altscript
 class Σ implements functional   // Σ is a subclass that implements the functional interface {